JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-We then turn to the <b>line-height<b> property, that accept a lot of values types.
+We then turn to the <b>line-height</b> property, that accept a lot of values types.

 </BR>